bnjenner/impaqt/README.md

 # IMPAQT
 Currently only performs transcript identification, gene assignment, and naive quantification.
-A more sophisticated quantification methods remain on the TO-DO list.
+A more sophisticated quantification method remain on the TO-DO list.

 ## Introduction